daltonkyemiller/claude-code.nvim/README.md

 - Custom keyboard shortcuts with separate normal/insert mode mappings
 - Window hide/show functionality to temporarily clear Claude from view
 - Arrow key navigation when input buffer is empty
+- `@` file mentioning to include files in Claude's context
 - Experimental feature to hide Claude's input box (using a separate node process and second PTY)
 - Completion support for slash commands and templates
   - Integration with nvim-cmp